 Benzos are prescribed to people across the country every day.
-Whether someone is struggling with insomnia, occasional anxiety, or seizure disorders, benzos can provide temporary relief.
+Benzos can provide temporary relief if someone struggles with insomnia, occasional anxiety, or seizure disorders.
 While benzos treat many symptoms and conditions, long-term use can lead to addiction.
 Unfortunately, benzo addiction is increasingly common across the United States and here in Nebraska.
 At Northpoint Nebraska, our substance abuse treatment program is here to help people recover from benzos in our beautiful Omaha clinic.

 If you or someone you love is struggling with benzos, call Northpoint Nebraska now.
 Learn more about our benzo addiction treatment and other programs today.
 Reach our staff at 402.698.3475 to find the right substance abuse treatment for you and your loved ones.